 Neva Goodwin, June 2014

 Conference Report | Responses to the Report

-In June 2014, GDAE Co-Director Neva Goodwin moderated a panel on "How to Change the Teaching of Economics" at the CommonBound conference, hosted by the New Economy Coalition in Boston.
-This panel did not prescribe exactly what should be done to improve the curriculum.
-Instead it asked: “Suppose we agree on what should be taught in economics curricula, how can such change be brought about?”
-The session focused on the forces that now act as barriers against incorporating different content in economics courses, as well as strategic approaches for overcoming these barriers.
-The presenters on the panel were Helen Scharber, Jigar Bhatt and Keith Harrington.
-Neva Goodwin moderated the panel and prepared this report, based on written notes from the panelists, as well as the discussion at the session.
+Neva Goodwin moderated a panel on "How to Change the Teaching of Economics" at the CommonBound conference, hosted by the New Economy Coalition in Boston.
+This panel asked: “Suppose we agree on what should be taught in economics curricula, how can such change be brought about?”
+The presenters, Helen Scharber, Jigar Bhatt and Keith Harrington, addressed forces that act as barriers against incorporating different content in economics courses, as well as strategic approaches for overcoming these barriers.
+Dr. Goodwin moderated and prepared this report based on written notes from the panelists and the discussion at the session.

 For Additional Resources, see our Educational Materials:

 Textbooks | Teaching Modules | Social Science Library | Instructor Support

 and broaden the ways in which economics and related

 disciplines are taught at the undergraduate college